emilienko/correlationchords/README.md

-correlationchords: A Circular Chord Diagram of Correlations for Stata
+<s>correlationchords: A Circular Chord Diagram of Correlations for Stata</s>

 Description: correlationchords is a highly customizable circular chord graph that visualizes the significance level obtained when performing an independence test for all possible combinations of two of a list of variables.